javinator/wasm/README.md

 ### Notices

 Addition and subtraction was implemented with integers.
 Division had to be implemented with floats.
 Module description and function export of .wat file had to be done in the write/export function.

+Separating the parser in mathematical function which are evaluated and other stuff like setting variables is trickier than anticipated (with a lack of compiler knowledge)